Tillman32/CleanArchitecture/README.md

 # The motivation behind it all

 What is the point of all this?
 Well, besides showcasing Bob Ross...
 I thought it would be clever to have a "real world" application to reference when talking architecture.
 I want something to set a standard, something to clone, something to utilize in all my next .Net Core projects.
 Like all software (and wine), this will improve with time.

+I also found it fitting, that "Uncle Bob" (Robert C. Martin) shares a similar name, and this project makes an attempt to align with his architecture [outlined here on his website.](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 An example of the application running on AWS (Ubuntu) is hosted here: [https://CleanArchitecture.BrandonTillman.com](https://cleanarchitecture.brandontillman.com/).